-Gopher Buddy has multiple features that can be enabled by school IT administrators to assist with better Chromebook management and performance:
+Gopher Buddy has multiple features that school IT administrators can enable to assist with better Chromebook management and performance:

-- It can track device session data like Google username, device ID, IP address, timestamp, and length of the session.
-This data is allowed to be collected only on school-managed devices for school-managed user accounts.
+- It can track device session data like Google username, device ID, IP address, timestamp, and session length.
+Gopher Buddy can collect this data only on school-managed devices for school-managed user accounts.
 This session data is identical to data collected by most other user-based online platforms.
-Data collected is stored in a secure database, and made available to IT administrators for reporting & management purposes.
+Data collected is stored in a secure database and made available to IT administrators for reporting & management purposes.
 No browsing behavior or geographic location data is collected.

-- It can be configured to allow students and teachers access to useful information about the device they are logged into, like Serial Number, Asset ID, or assigned user.
-Information that is otherwise difficult to access.
+- You can configure Gopher Buddy to allow students and teachers to access useful information about their logged-in devices, like serial Numbers, asset IDs, or assigned users.
+Data that is otherwise difficult to access.

-- It can be configured to nudge users to update their Chrome OS version.
+- You can configure Gopher Buddy to nudge users to update their Chrome OS version.

 Q: Doesn't Chrome already update automatically?

-It's supposed to, yes, but most updates also require a reboot of your Chromebook, and often students forget to reboot after updates are downloaded.
-Gopher Buddy's optional reminders are meant to ensure you don't forget.
+Yes, it's supposed to, but most updates also require a reboot of your Chromebook, and often, students do not remember to reboot after they download updates.
+Gopher Buddy's optional reminders ensure users don't forget.

 Q: Why does it matter if my Chrome device has the latest version?

 Google is constantly improving Chrome, making it more secure, and adding new features that software developers can use to build great apps.
-Certain applications can’t run unless they have the newest version.
+Certain applications can only run if they have the latest version.

 Q: Help, I keep trying to update my device, but it never updates…

-In some cases, if Chrome has gotten far behind, you may not be able to update it from chrome://settings/help.
-If you believe this has happened to the device you are using, you should let your teacher or technology department know so they can re-flash the device from a USB.
+In some cases, if Chrome has gotten far behind, you may need help to update it from chrome://settings/help.
+If you believe this has happened to your device, let your teacher or technology department know so they can re-flash it from a USB.

 Q: Does Gopher Buddy allow my school to spy on me?

-By most normal standards of spying, No. Any secure web service you use, whether it's Gmail, Instagram, or Snapchat, needs to keep track of what account you are logged in as, what network IP address you are logging in from, and the timestamp of when you used the service.
-When a secure online service is managed by a business or a school, it's quite normal and even necessary for security reasons for these data logs to be visible to the administrators of the service.
+By most normal standards of spying, No. Any secure web service you use, whether Gmail, Instagram, or Snapchat, needs to keep track of the logged-in account, what network IP address you are logging in from, and the timestamp of when you used the service.
+When a school or institution manages a secure online service, it's normal and even necessary for security reasons for these data logs to be visible to the service administrators.

 Q: Can my network IP address be used to find my physical location?

-If you are using your device within a school-operated network, typically the answer is yes.
-Outside of the school network, unless your internet provider has agreed to cooperate with law enforcement, an IP address cannot be used by school administrators to know a user's geographic location.
+If you use your device within a school-operated network, the answer is yes.
+Outside of the school network, unless your internet provider has agreed to cooperate with law enforcement, school administrators cannot use an IP address to know a user's geographic location.

 Q: Is Gopher Buddy blocking me from visiting certain websites?

-No. If your school is choosing to block websites, they must be using different software to do so.
+No. If your school chooses to block websites, they must use different software to do so.
 Web traffic control is not a feature of Gopher Buddy.